Big-Bee-Network/name-alignment-workshop/_episodes/04-name-alignment.md

 example file: [names.csv](../names.csv)

-> Go to this example [names.csv](../names.csv) containing a comma delimited file of bee names for our worked through example.
-You'll want to highlight these names by dragging your cursor over them and right clicking.
-This will bring up a series of prompts, which you can select 'copy' from.
+> Click on this link [names.csv](../names.csv) containing a comma delimited file of bee names for our worked through example.
+This will download a list of bee names to your personal device.
  <img src="../fig/copy-names.png" height="700" align="middle" />

 > This will bring you to a page containing the names we're going to align for this tutorial.
 We're going to copy these names, create a new file, and paste these names for our resolution.